webpack/webpack.js.org/content/configuration/output.md

 Configure which module or modules will be exposed via the `libraryTarget`.

+The default value `_entry_return_` is the namespace or default module returned by your entry file.

 The examples below demonstrate the effect of this config when using `libraryTarget: "var"`, but any target may be used.

 The following configurations are supported: